 The term "intersect" means to meet, cross, or overlap.

-The blades on the windmill represent line segments that intersect, or cross.
-When two lines, rays, or line segments intersect, they have one common point; in this case, the intersect is at the center of the windmill's blades.
+The blades on the windmill represent line segments that intersect or meet.
+When two lines, rays, or line segments intersect, they have one common point; in this case, the line segments intersect since they meet at the center of the windmill's blades.

-In the figure below, point (3,4) is the intersection of line x = 3 and line y = 4.
+In the figure below, point (3,4) is the intersection of line x = 3 and line y = 4 since that is where the two lines cross.
 The point can be located by starting from the origin then following the red arrows on the grid.

 Some geometric figures intersect at more than one point.

 When two distinct planes meet, they intersect at a line.